Yamini-Namburi/project4_Microservices/README.md

 This repository has been verified with CircleCI

 Run the project:
-* Please follow to steps of screenshot in Images-of-result-deploy folders
+* Please follow to steps of screenshots